 Take Home Item: A website dedicated to your favorite music that you built and designed!

 Leadership: Caleb Tucker-Raymon, Holly Rasmussen, Tom Martin, Katie Pitello

 Take Home Item: Two smartphone apps you created!

 Overview: There really is an app for everything!
 Apps to help you buy your groceries, check Facebook, read the news, play games, listen to music, and an endless amount of other things.
 Apps are really simple to make, and you can use your own creative idea to even come up with the next big thing!
 We’ll will help you learn App Inventor, which is a program to create apps for Android phones, create two apps, and have a really fun weekend!

-Take Home Item: A new web experience you’ve designed for a Portland nonprofit!
+Take Home Item: A digital prototype you’ve designed to solve a problem for a Portland nonprofit!

 Overview: “We’re not just designing pretty interfaces, we’re actually in the process of designing a better environment where we’ll spend most of our time for the rest of our lives.” – Wilson Miner

 Do you love Instagram, Wechat, Snapchat, Skype, and Google?
 Ever wonder who gets to decide what goes on the screens of your phones and computers?